YMMV for the movie:

 - Moral Event Horizon: Johnny Wong crossed the line when he orders his men to kill the patients being evacuated from the hospital, and even takes a Mini-Uzi to a group of them standing between him and Alan.

 - Seinfeld Is Unfunny: Downplayed.
 John Woo's stylized action has fallen out of favor today thanks to imitators and audience demand for more believable action scenes.
-Despite this, Hard Boiled is still well regarded due to its practical effects and sheer scale of its action choreography.
+Despite this, the film is still well regarded due to its practical effects and sheer scale - and quality - of its action choreography.
+It also helps that there's some surprisingly strong writing and characterization behind the over-the-top gunplay.

-- Signature Scene: Tequila sliding down the banister with a gun in each hand during the opening gunfight.
+- Signature Scene: Tequila sliding down the banister with a gun in each hand, gunning down fleeing thugs, during the opening gunfight.

 - The Woobie: Tony Leung Chiu-Wai is good at playing the Woobie, and his character Alan is no exception.
 Torn between a quite likeable crime boss, a horrible arms dealer, and his own fellow cops, it's not hard to feel for the poor guy.